mui/material-ui/docs/src/pages/components/app-bar/app-bar-de.md

 <p class="description">In der App-Bar werden Informationen und Aktionen angezeigt, die sich auf den aktuellen Bildschirm beziehen.</p>

 Die [obere App-Bar](https://material.io/design/components/app-bars-top.html) liefert Inhalte und Aktionen auf dem aktuellen Bildschirm.
-Sie wird für Branding, Bildschirmtitel, Navigation und Aktionen verwendet.
+It's used for branding, screen titles, navigation, and actions.

 It can transform into a contextual action bar or be used as a navbar.